 For more information about any of these tools, e-mail the Office of the VPAL.

-This online, personalized dashboard provides Harvard faculty and staff with personalized recommendations on Harvard events, news, colleagues, and courses, all automatically tailored to the user’s interests.
-Visit Link.
+This online, personalized dashboard provides certain members of the Harvard community with personalized recommendations on Harvard events, news, colleagues, and courses, all automatically tailored to the user’s interests.
+Areas of Link are also open to the public to explore happenings from across Harvard.
+Visit Link to learn more.

 The dashboard displays data and visualizations of a department’s course enrollment counts across semesters, which enables faculty members and administrators to track enrollment trends over time and identify common sequences of courses taken by students.